sathvik-sankruth/Data_Mining-CSE5334/README.md

 # How code works:
 Read data which is a csv file from pandas.  <br>
-Tokenizer uses regular expressions to remove unwanted data. <br>
+Preprocess data to lower case. <br>
+Remove punctuations and apostrophe. <br>
 Remove stop words using nltk. <br>
+Stem the data using Porter Stemming. <br>
 Calculate term frequency. <br>
 Calculate Inverse Document Frequency. <br>
-Store tf-idf. <br>
+Store tf-idf in a new pickle file which saves lot of time. <br>

 Query Words: <br>
 The query input is taken from the html page. <br>